 Dubonnet's formula was a red wine base infused with herbs, spices, citrus peels, and chinchona bark, the source of quinine.
 It is 38 proof.

 In 1976, Pernod Ricard bought Dubonnet.
-They now make a Blanc and a Gold version of Dubonnet.
+This is the Dubonnet sold everywhere except in the U.S. They now make a Blanc and a Gold version of Dubonnet.
 Dubonnet is similar to Lillet, and white Lillet was only white at first and Dubonnet solely red, both companies make both colors now.

 Dubonnet Blanc is similar to [ingredient=bianco-vermouth bianco vermouth].
 It is both less sweet and less bitter than Dubonnet Rouge.
 Dubonnet Blanc is a white wine base aromatized with herbs and spices.
 It is 34 proof and lightly sweet.